London 2012: Black cab Olympic protest targets Stratford

 The RMT said Wednesday's protest was against the removal of taxi ranks in east London, and lack of access to Games Lanes on the Olympic Route Network - which aims to provide safe, secure and reliable transportation on key roads linking venues for athletes, officials, media and sponsors.

-John Mason, Director of London Taxi and Private Hire, said the protest was "deeply regretful" and "based on factually incorrect claims".'No Disneyland'
+John Mason, Director of London Taxi and Private Hire, said the protest was "deeply regretful" and "based on factually incorrect claims".

 The LTDA's Steve McNamara said Locog had made important concessions regarding access for taxis around the Olympic Park, but raised concerns about the impact of closing The Mall in central London for three months.